 while the Encounter of the Lord with his Mother on the Calvary was painted

-by Raffaello.
-The high altarpiece depicts St George and the Dragon
+by Raffaello Vanni.
+The high altarpiece depicts Saint George and the Dragon

 by Sebastiano Conca.

 Hard to see.
 Romanesque of 1260.
-It has 38 windows, the same number of
+It has 38 windows, the same as

-campaigns fought against the Florentines (or companies of knights took part in the Battle of Montaperti - where Siena
+campaigns fought against the Florentines, or of the companies of knights who took part in the Battle of Montaperti,

-defeated Florence - which was fought in the year it was built.)
+where Siena defeated Florence and which was fought in the year it was